 Subject of these Test Guidelines

-1.1 These Test Guidelines apply to all varieties of Amaranthus L. and its hybrids, excluding ornamental varieties.
+1.1 These Test Guidelines apply to all varieties of Amaranthus L.

 1.2 In the case of ornamental varieties, in particular, it may be necessary to use additional characteristics or additional states of expression to those included in the Table of Characteristics in order to examine Distinctness, Uniformity and Stability.